 What we don’t: Expensive and casual in nature with no backpack straps or lash points.

-We’ll start by noting that we initially had our hesitations about the Filson Field Duffel.
+We’ll start by noting that we initially had our hesitations about the Filson Field Duffle.
 To start, the Tin Cloth fabric is rather distinct and has an Indiana Jones-type feel (not necessarily in a bad way, but that was our first impression).
 Upon further inspection, this bag is exquisitely made and looks and feels the part.
 The thick canvas has a water repellant finish (oil-finish wax can be applied for added protection) and we love the silky interior liner.
-The Field Duffel certainly is more formal than others on this list, but we love the build quality and unique design.
+The Field Duffle certainly is more formal than others on this list, but we love the build quality and unique design.

 Who should buy the Filson?
 To be sure, this bag belongs more on a weekend cabin getaway than on an Alaskan glacier.
 Not only that, but it lacks backpack straps, organizational compartments, haul handles for easy transport, and is pricier than most other options in its size range.
 This means that it’s not our first choice for an outdoor duffel, but it’s a super classy option for travel.

-See the Filson Field Duffel Medium
+See the Filson Field Duffle Medium

 Weight: 2 lbs.
 15 oz.